syafiqXsolla/xsolla-example-client-side-java/README.md

 The application will be accessible at http://localhost:8080/xsolla-example/client-side.

-### 4. Configure Ngrok
+### 5. Configure Ngrok

 ![screenshot](doc/img/ngrok-url.png)
 Ngrok provides a public URL for accessing your local server.
 You can open the Ngrok dashboard at http://localhost:4040.

-Copy the resulting URL and append /webhook.php to it (for example, https://<random>
-.ngrok-free.app/xsolla-example/webhook.php`) and add it to the webhook settings of your project at https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/edit/webhooks/`.
+Copy the resulting URL and append /xsolla-example/webhook to it (for example, https://<random>.ngrok-free.app/xsolla-example/webhook) and add it to the webhook settings of your project at https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/edit/webhooks/.

-### 4. Create login project

-In your Xsolla Publisher Account -> your project -> Login -> New login project Or open the page: https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/login

-And copy your Login ID to .env

-### 5. Add a product in Publisher Account
+### 6. Add a product in Publisher Account

 Create a product in your Xsolla Publisher Account.
 Navigate to your project > store > virtual items > add item, or open the page directly at https://publisher.xsolla.com/<YOUR_MERCHANT>/projects/<YOUR_PROJECT>/storefront/virtual-items.

-### 6. Test the payment process
+### 7. Test the payment process

 Open the example UI at http://localhost:8080/xsolla-example/client-side.